TikitaTolley/TikitaTolley/README.md

 # Hi!
 I'm TikitaTech - an entrepreneur...
 I'm sharing my indie hacker journey as I build webapps and sharing my contracting journey with web scraping services!
-I also create tech-related content for [YouTube](https://www.youtube.com/@TikitaTech)!
-Whether that's webapp demos or travel experiences.
+I also create tech-related content for [YouTube](https://www.youtube.com/@TikitaTech), whether that's webapp demos or travel experiences.

 ## Projects
 - Realty Compare => currently building in public (A tool to find your ideal property by comparing real estate listings in your desired area)